Can You Mix Creatine With Juice? (And, Is It More Effective)

 Individuals looking for an easy way to add calories to their diet should mix creatine with juice.

-This is most often bodybuilders in a bulking phase, or anyone looking to gain weight for health, performance or aesthetic reasons.
+This is most often for bodybuilders in a bulking phase or anyone looking to gain weight for health, performance, or aesthetics.

 Who Should Not Mix Creatine With Juice?

-Anyone who is having a hard time achieving a calorie deficit and/or managing cravings during a calorie deficit should not mix creatine with juice.
+Anyone having difficulty achieving a calorie deficit and/or managing cravings during a calorie deficit should not mix creatine with juice.

 Frequently Asked Questions